tanujgupta2802/Promptify-Text-to-Image-Converter-AI/README.md

-# Promptify – AI Text-to-Image Generator
+# Promptify – AI Prompt-to-Image Generator

 Promptify is a *full-stack SaaS application* that converts text prompts into high-quality images within seconds using *Generative AI*.